 This creation was rather interesting, and while most people think it is a masterpiece, some controversy surrounds it.
 House, although increasingly criticized, increased Whiteread’s popularity as an artist, and regardless of the division, this would go on to become the most defining project of that decade to be honored by the admired Turner Prize.
 After Rachel was named the worst artist of the year owing to the project, it was demolished by the town council barely 11 weeks after it had been completed.

 Material & How it was made

 The walls inside the house were cast in concrete, thanks to the support given by Whiteread’s team.
-The sculpture was prevented from collapsing itself owing to the interior metal framework that offered ample support for the sculpture.
+The sculpture was prevented from collapsing itself due to the interior metal framework that offered ample support.
 Whiteread then proceeded to get rid of the exterior of the house brick by brick, which only left hardened concrete that was only noticeable to passers-by.